Our Purpose

 Beth Thoresen

-Now Scott Wilson and his life partner Beth Thoresen have envisioned what Carl Jung described as the individuation phase of their lives, the ‘third act’.
+Now, Scott Wilson and his life partner Beth Thoresen have envisioned what Carl Jung described as the individuation phase of their lives, the ‘third act’.
 Together, they have embarked on a journey of discovery that connects them more deeply with nature and with people.
 They are working to create a miniature Chautauqua, called Retreat.
-There, retreatants will enjoy opportunities to experience the richness of nature in its original state, as did the indigenous Saura Indians, and integrative medicine opportunities that will enable participants to blend ancient wisdom with contemporary scientific understanding to promote genuine health and healing.
+There, retreatants will enjoy opportunities to experience the richness of nature in its original state, as did the indigenous Saura people, and integrative medicine opportunities that will enable participants to blend ancient wisdom with contemporary scientific understanding to promote genuine health and healing.

 Upcoming Events